 Reviewing Police Reports

 Police reports generated on the day of the accident could be quite revealing.
+The police investigation into your accident is important to your personal injury claim.
 Depending on the responding officer and others at the scene, the report might tell us things we could not have otherwise known.
 Additionally, we could speak directly to the responding officer or any others present at the scene.

 Reviewing Security or Dashboard Camera Footage